 The Psy.D. program is designed as post-baccalaureate training, with 117 total credits.
+This is a full-time program, requiring 4 years on campus for post-bachelor's admission (2 years on campus for post-master's admission)and a 1-year predoctoral internship which occurs at an off-campus site.
 Prerequisite requirements and the Psy.D. curriculum have been designed to assure that course and supervised training requirements are met for Pennsylvania licensure.

 The Psy.D. curriculum includes significant training in both assessment and intervention strategies.
 The curriculum builds from foundation courses to more specific application courses and experiences.
 There are opportunities for coursework and applied practice with children, adolescents, and adults.